TRaSH-Guides/Guides/docs/Notifiarr/Quick-Start.md

     1. The name you want to use for the notification.
     1. Enable `On Grab`, `On Import`, `On Upgrade`, `On Health Issue` & `Include Health Warnings`.
-    1. Add here you API key from Discord Notifier.
+    1. Add here you API key from Notifiarr.
     1. Click on `Test` to see if it works.
     1. If everything is correct click on `Save`